pbv-public/firestore-orm/README.md

   1. The request to read lift stats complete: `numLiftRides=1` _!!!_
   1. Our application code thinks there was one lift ride taken, but no skiers.

-To ensure this does not occur, use a transaction.
+To ensure this does not occur, use a transaction (readOnly=false) and/or stick with the default consistentReads=true.

 ### Warning: Side Effects